$\mathbb{Z}_2$-extension of real quadratic fields with $\mathbb{Z}/2\mathbb{Z}$ as $2$-class group at each layer: Concluding Remarks

-{\bf Acknowledgements.} The authors take immense pleasure to thank Indian Institute of Technology Guwahati for providing excellent facilities to carry out this research.
+{\bf Acknowledgements.} The authors would like to sincerely thank the anonymous referee, whose valuable comments have helped in improving the manuscript.
+The authors also take immense pleasure to thank Indian Institute of Technology Guwahati for providing excellent facilities to carry out this research.
 The research of the second author is partially funded by the MATRICS, SERB research grant MTR/2020/000467.